-Section 1 would require Ecology to give grants to emergency response organizations for assistance with oil spill and hazardous materials response, and for firefighting equipment and training to meet the requirements of the legislation.
+Section 1 would require Ecology to give grants to emergency response organizations for assistance with oil spill and hazardous materials response, and for firefighting equipment and training to meeting the requirements of the legislation.

-The Governor's 2015-17 Biennium Budget includes a request for the Oil Spill Response Equipment Grants Program, budget item N7.
-Therefore, Ecology's expenditures assumptions for the emergency response grants program in section 2 are consistent with that request.
+The Governor's 2015-17 Biennium Budget includes a request for the Oil Spill Response Equipment Grants Program; therefore, Ecology's expenditures assumptions for the emergency response grants program in section 1 are similar to this request.